Kent & Associates Appraisal can help you remove your Private Mortgage Insurance

 Since the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and many times isn't even tax deductible, PMI is costly to a borrower.
 It's favorable for the lender because they obtain the money, and they get the money if the borrower is unable to pay, unlike a piggyback loan where the lender absorbs all the costs.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 makes the lenders on nearly all loans to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-Smart home owners can get off the hook a little earlier.
-The law designates that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
+Keen homeowners can get off the hook ahead of time.
+The law promises that, at the request of the homeowner, the PMI must be abandoned when the principal amount reaches just 80 percent.